Didactics #phase3: Everything you need to know for 2nd Semester 2020-2021

 For support regarding booking procedures contact email@example.com or call the contact center at 0521 906789.

-Exams shall be offered to students remotely.
-It will be possible to do exams in your department if the number of students taking the exam is sufficiently low to allow all to attend the exam in safety and according to the current rules in place.
+Exams shall be offered to students online.
+It will be possible to take exams in your department if the number of students taking the exam is sufficiently low to allow to attend the exam in safety and according to the current rules.

-Departments may plan an extraordinary exam session in April 2021 that is open to all enrolled students.
+Departments may schedule an extraordinary exam session in April 2021 that is open to all enrolled students.

-Degree sessions for 1st level degrees shall only be offered remotely.
+Degree sessions for 1st level degrees shall only be online.

 Departments may offer degree sessions in April 2021 as an extension to the March session, 2021.